 - Install the unit in areas where the combustion air source is free of contamination.
 Exposure to corrosive chemical fumes such as chlorinated and/or fluorinated hydrocarbons can reduce the life of a unit.
 Cleaners, bleaches, air fresheners, refrigerants, aerosol propellants, dry-cleaning fluids, de-greasers and paint-removers all contain vapors that can form corrosive acid compounds when burned in a gas flame.
 Avoid airborne chlorides such as those released with the use of laundry detergents. - Locate the unit where water leakage will not result in damage to the area (for example, do not install above carpeting).
-If you cannot find a suitable location, install a drain pan with an adequate drain under the appliance. - At a new construction site, or during renovations, protect the unit from drywall dust or other construction related contaminants. - Ensure combustion air is drawn from a CLEAN source (e.g. outdoors). - Isolate the unit from interior dust sources. - When the unit is in operation, assess the impact of the steam plume normally experienced at the exhaust terminal of a condensing unit.
+If you cannot find a suitable location, install a drain pan with an adequate drain under the appliance. - At a new construction site, or during renovations, protect the unit from drywall dust or other construction related contaminants (not a construction heater). - Ensure combustion air is drawn from a CLEAN source (outdoors). - Isolate the unit from interior dust sources. - When the unit is in operation, assess the impact of the steam plume normally experienced at the exhaust terminal of a condensing unit.
 Generally, intake and exhaust pipes should terminate at a rooftop or wall location free of obstructions.
 Unit condensate is corrosive.
 Protective measures must be taken to prevent corrosion damage to metal roofs or other metal building components in contact with the condensate.
-Keep exhaust plumes well away from all building air intakes including those of neighboring properties by following all requirements of the jurisdiction having authority and this installation manual. - Place the exhaust outlet so it reaches 12" minimum above the down-turned intake, to avoid flue gas contamination of the combustion air. - For sidewall venting options: Both the inlet and exhaust terminations must be located on the same side of the building.
+Keep exhaust plumes well away from all building air intakes including those of neighboring properties by following all requirements of the jurisdiction having authority and this installation manual. - Place the exhaust outlet so it reaches 12" minimum above the down-turned intake to avoid flue gas contamination of the combustion air. - For sidewall venting options: Both the inlet and exhaust terminations must be located on the same side of the building.
 You can elevate both pipes in "periscope style" after passing them through the wall to gain required clearance above grade and snow level. - Examine the condensate outlet to ensure proper disposal of condensate will occur during operation.
 A condensate neutralizer must be installed if the condensate will flow into a drain subject to corrosion. - Ensure that the pressure relief valve is installed with no valves or other means of isolation between its inlet and the unit.
-Pipe the relief valve with unobstructed piping (minimum 3/4" diameter) to a safe discharge location. - In locations where power supply quality varies or is unstable, consider installing surge protection and power conditioners (up to and including battery back-up uninterrupted power supply devices).
+Pipe the relief valve with unobstructed piping (minimum 3/4" diameter) to a safe discharge location. - In locations where power supply quality varies or is unstable, consider installing surge protection and power conditioners (up to and including battery back-up uninterrupted power supply devices). - Ensure the domestic hot water demands are considered before purchasing a Combi Boiler.
+You may need to add a storage tank or an indirect tank.